 "It is the new social order we want.
 Nothing else will prevent the degradation of labour now.
-But the Government and all the other forces at the disposal of capitalist ascendancy, including the Press, insist on maintaining the old order.
-Hostile legislation, and the sequestration of public funds to pay the debt charges make our work on public bodies increasingly difficult."
-Thus Mr. Jowett in 1922.
-And now Mr. Webb in 1923: "For the
+But the Government and all 'he other forces at the disposal of capitalist ascendancy, including the Press, insist on maintaining the old order.
+Hostile legislation, and the sequestration of public funds to pay the debt